dentearl/simpleHilbertCurve/README.md

     Options:
-      -h, --help            show this help message and exit --max=MAX             the maximum length of the linear scale.
-      -n LEVEL, --level=LEVEL
+      -h, --help            show this help message and exit -n LEVEL, --level=LEVEL
                             determines the length of one side of the square by 2^n. default=6 --override            overrides the provision on --level <= 10.
 Using large level values can take